Pranav-coder-yes/amfoss-tasks/task-3/README.md

 # What I have done in this task
 ---

-I have taken the base code of html,css and js.Added a functionality of adding diffrent sounds for each buttons.Also replace the buttons with its respective images and positioned it kind of similar to the standard drum set.
+I have taken the base code of html, css and js.Added a functionality of adding different sounds for each buttons.Also replace the buttons with its respective images and positioned it kind of similar to the standard drum set.

 ---
 # How to run the code